 Inniscarra Reservoir, Coachford, Co.
 Cork

 The development has seen for the first time in Ireland’s history a World Championship coarse angling venue to rival the best in the World.
-The Coachford Greenway has left a legacy for angling tourism in the area and allows Ireland to bid for more World and European events in the future.
+Further enhancements allowed for the hosting of the World Youth Angling Championships, one of the largest competitions on the CIPS-ed calendar, proving the success of the legacy for angling tourism in the area.

 Clones Erne East Angling Centre

 The NCFFI member clubs Erne Anglers AC and Clones Coarse Anglers worked alongside Inland Fisheries and DCAL Fisheries to support the upgrading of the angling infrastructure as part of the Clones Erne East Blackwater project.
 The project lead by Monaghan County Council and comprising of Fermanagh District Council, Clones Town Council, Blackwater Regional Partnership and Clones Development Society has provided new stands to twelve venues old and new, including some disabled platforms increasing accessibility to the local community and visiting angler.
 The project concluded with the production of a guide promoting angling tourism in the area.